Reading-eScience-Centre/coverage-restapi/spec.md

 It is important to realize that there is no requirement to implement one or the other aspect detailed below.
-This is made possible by self-describing and therefore advertising the offered capabilities that the server offers in each and every resource, without relying on a fixed structure like an API root metadata document.
+This is made possible by self-describing and therefore advertising the offered capabilities that the server offers to the client in each and every resource as metadata, without relying on a fixed structure like an API root document.

 A specific API that is implemented in a server and follows aspects of this specification may be loosely named "Coverage Data REST API", however, since such API is merely